This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Under the UK’s National Insurance system, someone’s entitlement to contributory benefits is linked to their paying National Insurance contributions (NICs).

 NICs are charged on someone’s earnings from employment, paid both by the employee (primary Class 1 NICs), and their employer (secondary Class 1 NICs).
-The self-employed pay a weekly flat rate Class 2 NIC and may be liable to pay a separate Class 4 profits-related contribution.
-Individuals may be entitled to pay voluntary Class 3 NICs, set at a weekly flat rate, to ensure that they qualify for the state pension and bereavement benefits.
+The self-employed are charged a weekly flat rate Class 2 NIC and may be liable to pay a separate Class 4 profits-related contribution.
+Individuals may be entitled to pay voluntary Class 3 NICs, set at a weekly flat rate, to ensure that they qualify for the State Pension and bereavement benefits.

 Individual National Insurance numbers (NINOs) are used to track each person’s record in paying NICs.
-Anyone’s NINO is unique: they use the same number throughout their life.
+Everyone’s NINO is unique: they use the same number throughout their life.

 How does someone get a NINO?

 Most people automatically receive a NINO as they approach age 16.
-When someone makes a claim for Child Benefit, the child for whom the claim is being made is allocated a Child Reference Number (CRN).
-Subsequently when a child reaches the age of 15 years and 9 months, HM Revenue & Customs (HMRC) use this number, assign that child with a NINO and send it to them.
+Every new Child Benefit claim generates a Child Reference Number (CRN).
+When the child reaches 15 years 9 months, HM Revenue & Customs (HMRC) will assign them with a NINO and send it to them.

 If someone doesn’t have a NINO, do they need to apply for one?